Mac OS 10.12 Sierra is now supported for Pro Tools 12.6, 12.6 HD, and Eucon 3.5. More and more software and plugins now support macOS Sierra.

-We haven't had any specific complaints about Sierra with use of PLAY or our products, however I'm hearing of people having issues with it in various DAWs, which perhaps you are also hearing about.
-So nothing really report on our side, but I'm interested in reading your article before I even think about upgrading to it myself.
+We haven't had any specific complaints about Sierra with use of PLAY or our products, however, I'm hearing of people having issues with it in various DAWs, which perhaps you are also hearing about.
+So nothing really to report on our side, but I'm interested in reading your article before I even think about upgrading to it myself.

 FabFilter (Added 22nd Dec)

-FabFilter have just released a new minor update for all FabFilter plug-ins, which fixes compatibility issues with macOS Sierra (10.12) on the new MacBook Pro (Late 2016) with Touch Bar.
+FabFilter has just released a new minor update for all FabFilter plug-ins, which fixes compatibility issues with macOS Sierra (10.12) on the new MacBook Pro (Late 2016) with Touch Bar.
 It also solves some other small issues that surfaced after the last update.
-They recommend all customers to update to the latest plug-in versions.
+They recommend all customers update to the latest plug-in versions.

-- Fixed issues with macOS Sierra on the new MacBook Pro (Late 2016) with Touch Bar, that could cause the host to become unresponsive or crash after exiting Full Screen mode or closing a plug-in window.
+- Fixed issues with macOS Sierra on the new MacBook Pro (Late 2016) with Touch Bar, that could cause the host to become unresponsive or crash after exiting Full-Screen mode or closing a plug-in window.

 - Pro-Q 2 en Pro-R: Fixed a bug that made it impossible to change the Q when dragging with the Cmd/Ctrl key held down right after creating a new band.